Head of School’s Welcome

-Eleanor Tweedie – Headteacher Nottingham Children’s Hospital School
+Eleanor Tweedie – Head of School at Nottingham Children’s Hospital School

 For further information, please contact the school office or phone 01159709753 (from an internal phone, extension 62218).
 All messages and queries will be dealt with as soon as possible.

 The school office is open from 8:45 – 3:30 each day of the Nottingham City School calendar.

 Our purpose is to enhance the current and future well-being of children and young people unable to attend school due to ill health.

 We do this by providing the highest quality education whilst overcoming barriers to learning posed by their medical conditions.

 We are committed to achieving and maintaining the highest standard of excellence in all we do and are ambitious for outcomes for our students, whilst always being guided by sensitivity.

 First and foremost, we consistently strive to make the experience of every child or young person in our care a model of quality through: careful planning, appropriate teaching, feedback and support as well as effective liaison with health professionals and schools.

 Every day we aim to improve our pupils’ knowledge and understanding, their resilience and ambition, helping each pupil to reach their full potential by providing personalised teaching and learning.

 We know that it is essential to maintain a compassionate awareness of the anxiety experienced by families with ill and injured children, and we understand the impact it can have on the emotions and behaviour of the children and families in our care.